Tayyab1101/anticod/README.md

 # AntiCod

-This is just a simple site that lets you build a basic html structure site without any coding skills.
+This is just a simple site that lets you build a basic html structured site without any coding skills.
 It also shows the preview.

 ### Instructions: